iankitnegi/DataPy/Jupyter/README.md

     - Transpose
     - Dot Product of vectors
     - Dot Product of Matrices
-11. Numpy Basics
+11. Numpy
      - Ndarray
      - Excercise Soln
-12. Pandas Basics
+12. Pandas
-     - pandas Series
+     - Introduction to pandas Series
+     - Working with Attributes in Python
+     - Using an Index in pandas
+     - Label-based vs Position-based Indexing
+     - More on Working with Indices in Python
+     - Using Methods in Python - I
+     - Using Methods in Python - II
+     - Parameter Vs Arguments
+     - pandas documentation
-     -
+     - Introduction to pandas DataFrames
+     - Creating DataFrames - I, II, III, IV, V, VI